szolll/CheckMK_DiskTemp/README.md

 License       : GNU General Public License v3.0

+# Usage

-Usage         : Add the plugin to the default Checkmk agent's local checks folder.
+Add the plugin to the default Checkmk agent's local checks folder.

-Notes         :

-This script checks the temperatures of all detected disks and outputs the results in a format compatible with Checkmk.
 It supports SATA, SAS, and NVMe drives.
 The script also verifies the necessary tools are installed and skips execution on VMs.

 # Tested on